A world-renowned orchestra

 The Royal Stockholm Philharmonic Orchestra was founded in 1902 and Konserthuset Stockholm has been its home since 1926.
 The orchestra gives around 100 concerts annually and participates in the festivities associated with the Nobel Prize Award Ceremony.

-The Royal Stockholm Philharmonic Orchestra’s Chief Conductor Designate is the prize-winning American Ryan Bancroft, beginning his tenure with the 2023/24 season.
-Before him, Finnish Sakari Oramo was Chief Conductor from 2008 to 2021.
-He concluded his tenure with a grand Sibelius festival in May 2021 (still online on Konserthuset Play), and was subsequently named Conductor Laureate.
+The Royal Stockholm Philharmonic Orchestra’s Chief Conductor is the prize-winning American Ryan Bancroft, who began his tenure in 2023.
+Before him, Finnish Sakari Oramo was Chief Conductor from 2008 to 2021, and American Alan Gilbert 2000–08.

-Konserthuset Play is the orchestra’s online platform.
-Launched in 2013 it offers a large selection of filmed performances with the Royal Stockholm Philharmonic, available for free streaming anywhere in the world.
+Konserthuset Play is the orchestra’s online platform, it offers a large selection of filmed performances with the Royal Stockholm Philharmonic, available for free streaming anywhere in the world.

 Concerts with the Royal Stockholm Philharmonic Orchestra